More opportunities than threats: Artificial Intelligence in elections

 We encounter artificial intelligence (AI) in all areas of life - including democratic elections.
 AI-controlled social bots in social media or deepfakes aim to influence the election decision.
 On the other hand, AI systems can provide people with individual voting recommendations and assist in detecting fake news.
 In a recent white paper, experts from Plattform Lernende Systeme examine which AI applications can be used in elections and where their potential and challenges lie.
 Their conclusion: AI systems hardly pose a threat to elections.
 On the contrary, the opportunities for using AI to strengthen open opinion-forming in the run-up to elections outweigh the threats.

 Fake news or disinformation campaigns make it difficult to form opinions in the run-up to elections.
 With the help of artificial intelligence, this information can be disseminated more efficiently and in a more targeted manner, especially in social media.
-The manipulation of elections by AI systems is therefore one of the fears repeatedly expressed by society, according to the white paper "AI systems and individual voting decisions.
-Opportunities and Challenges for Democracy."
+The manipulation of elections by AI systems is therefore one of the fears repeatedly expressed by society, according to the white paper "AI systems and the individual electoral decision".

 According to the authors, AI systems do not pose any risks to the electoral process itself so far.
 "In particular, voting is very secure in Germany due to the absence of voting computers and similar technology.
 Isolated possible attacks on the evaluation of votes have nothing to do with AI.
 Where AI poses risks is in election campaigns and for opinion formation before elections," says Tobias Matzner, Professor of Media, Algorithms and Society at the University of Paderborn and member of the working group "IT Security, Privacy, Legal and Ethical Framework" of Plattform Lernende Systeme.

 Professor for Media, Algorithms and Society at Paderborn University